 As of late, my role has been in solution sales.
 Every day I speak to clients about how we can solve their communication and content challenges with SharePoint.
-However, no matter how obvious it is that SharePoint can solve their issues, we still run into scenarios where we hear “we think your team is great, we love your ideas, we just don’t have the budget this year”.
+However, no matter how obvious it is that SharePoint or Microsoft 365 can help solve their issues, we still run into scenarios where we hear “we think your team is great, we love your ideas, we just don’t have the budget this year”.
 What do you do when you don’t have a budget?
 You prove the return on investment.

 The ROI Challenge

-You can’t estimate SharePoint ROI, or any content management system, in terms of dollars gained during a more efficient process.
+You can’t estimate SharePoint or Microsoft 365 ROI, or any content management system, in terms of dollars gained during a more efficient process.
 People are not a manufacturing plant where stats are kept on how much content or value is derived from a single action from a single person.
 However, what you can measure is the cost of mistakes.
 People are human and while some mistakes can be contributed to inexperience or a lapse in judgment, it’s more often related to a lack of communication.
 In some cases, communication can even overcome a lack of inexperience and lapses in judgment.

 Think back through the last time your organization lost money on a deal, a new partnership, or a new product.
 How would effective communication have changed the situation?